 Academic and Educational Background

 I am currently an adjunct instructor of history at Henderson Community College, a member of the Kentucky Community and Technical College System.
-I have taught at the community college and university level for nearly ten years, as a graduate assistant at Southern Illinois University and as an adjunct instructor for Mid Continent University and the University of Southern Indiana.
+I have taught at the community college and university level since May 2004.
+In the past, I have taught as a graduate assistant at Southern Illinois University and as an adjunct instructor for Mid Continent University and the University of Southern Indiana.

 - World Civilization to 1500